 The Library recently subscribed to EBSCO Discovery Service, a tool that allows patrons to use one box to search across multiple collections.
 Many college and university libraries are implementing discovery services, and the Community College Library Consortium negotiated a contract with EBSCO that made this option available to California community colleges.
+The Discovery tool required six months to set up and evaluate, and was piloted and further evaluated through student, faculty, and librarian feedback during the 2012-2013 academic year.
 For cataloging assistance, the Library relies on catalog records from OCLC, to which it pays a monthly subscription fee.
 The District leases a photocopier from Xerox for staff use.
 The District also contracts with Pinnacle Vend Systems for a print management system for patrons.
 The Library's book jobber, Midwest Library Service, supplies print books and provides some book processing, such as adding barcodes, library stamps, and security strips.
 Finally, the Library began collaboration with San Mateo County Genealogical Society (SMCGS Agreement) in 2009.
 In exchange for space to house its resources, the San Mateo County Genealogical Society makes its collection and workshops available to the campus, funds a student worker, and provides volunteers who assist Cañada students with their assignments.